yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 to be instantaneous, e.g. protection keys can be distributed a few minutes or hours in advance of their rollover.

 Misconfiguration can lead to the server's clock being off by a large amount of time.
+Therefore we RECOMMEND
-Therefore we recommend never to automatically delete protection keys, even when they are long expired.
+never to automatically delete protection keys, even when they are long expired.

 ## Ticket Lifetime